-3.3.1.5 SureServer EDU
+3.3.1.5 SureCodesign

-The applicant must submit to Cybertrust Registration Authority a registration form and a Subscriber Agreement, both accepted and agreed to through a click-through acceptance process.
+The applicant must submit to a Cybertrust Registration Authority a signed registration form, and a signed subscriber agreement in jurisdictions that accept click through agreements..

 Cybertrust may require additional identification proof in support of the verification of the applicant's identity.